kaziredwanislam/Satellite-Data-Analysis/README.md

 # Satellite-Data-Analysis
-This is undergrad thesis of Kazi  Jayed Halder (2005081) and Kazi Redwan Islam (2005108) ,both are student of CSE, BUET
+This is undergrad thesis of Kazi  Jayed Halder (2005081) and Kazi Redwan Islam (2005108) ,both are students of CSE, BUET